michielbdejong/meute/README.md

 * `remoteStorage.contacts.find(searchString)` where string `searchString` is a substring of the name or address of the contact:
   Returns an object full of addressbook entries that match the search (filled automatically from incoming email messages).

+# Butler

+* to use the butler service server-side, run `meute.getRsToken();` in the browser console while connected to your remoteStorage-account